-In April 2011, Mediation Information and Assessment Meetings (MIAMs) were introduced.
-Since that time, there has been much confusion among the people in need about what MIAMs really are as well as when MIAMs should be undertaken.
+In April 2011, Mediation Information and Assessment Meetings (MIAMs) Cheshire were introduced.
+Since that time, there has been much confusion about what MIAMs really are as well as when MIAMs should be undertaken.

-To provide you with some background, for many years, mediators have offered specific intake meetings to any person who is looking for a mediation process for discussing the client’s situation as well as the available options for every client in a confidential environment.
+To provide you with some background, for many years, mediators have offered specific intake meetings to any person who is looking for a mediation process for discussing a client’s situation as well as the an open space in which conflict can be resolved in a confidential environment.

-In April 2011, as the government formally introduced MIAMs, it brought up the concept of mediation being the best possible practice for any person to first attend a MIAM who considers making a court application to family law courts.
+In April 2011, as the government formally introduced MIAMs Cheshire, it brought up the concept of mediation being the best possible practice for any person, to first attend a MIAM, who considers making a court application to family law courts.

-This all resulted in the practice that anyone who considers to make a contested court application to the family law courts, for instance, with reference to children’s living arrangements or for finances following separation or divorce, now requires to attend a MIAM Cheshire.
+This all resulted in the practice that anyone who considers making a contested court application to the family law courts, for instance, with reference to children’s living arrangements or for finances following separation or divorce, now requires to attend a MIAM Cheshire.

-Also there is no obligation of attending a MIAM for a person who is simply filing to get a divorce or who is trying a resolution for matters amongst themselves or through solicitors without contesting in a court process.
+Also, there is no obligation of attending a MIAM Cheshire for a person who is simply filing to get a divorce or who is trying a resolution for matters amongst themselves or through solicitors and wont need to go to court.
 Often, there will be numerous benefits for both the parties attending a MIAM.

 There are numerous cases of successful Family Mediation in Cheshire.